 Course Description

 BIO 210 Mendelian and Molecular Genetics

-BIO 220 Prokaryotic Cell and Molecular Biology
+BIO 220 or Prokaryotic Cell and Molecular Biology

-or

 BIO 230 Eukaryotic Cell and Molecular Biology

-BIO 411 Genetic Engineering
+BIO 411 or Genetic Engineering

-or

 BIO 431 Genomics and Proteomics

-CHEM 230 Introduction to Organic Chemistry and Biochemistry
+CHEM 230 or Introduction to Organic Chemistry and Biochemistry

-or

-CHEM 251 Organic Chemistry I
+CHEM 251 and Organic Chemistry I

-and

 CHEM 252 Organic Chemistry II

 CHEM 330 Biochemistry

-CHEM 430 Advanced Biochemistry
+CHEM 430 with Advanced Biochemistry

-with

 CHEM 433 Biochemistry Laboratory

 Biology is an exciting subject that has applications relevant to all other fields of study at the Institute.
-Students who are interested in enriching their major area of study with a knowledge of life sciences can do so with the
+Students who are interested in enriching their major area of study with a knowledge of life sciences can do so with the Biology Minor.

-Biology Minor.
 With proper course selection, the Minor will provide another marketable dimension to any Bachelor of Science degree granted by the Institute.